nhaniph/web-developer-journey/log.md

 **Today's Progress** : Working on the DOM scripting course on Treehouse.
 Learning a  lot of things.
 Hoping to finish by tonight.
 **Thoughts** : Learning how to manipulate elements and basic event behaviour.
 Contrast with object method from watchNcode, great to know the both ways.
 **Link to work** : [RSVP Dom Project](https://codepen.io/shovanch/pen/OjmBNO)-->
+### August 17, Thursday
+Another missed day.
+Need to keep track of missing days from now.
+Will see what went right and what went wrong  in the first 50 days.
+Then try to improve.
 ### Day 49 : August 16, Wednesday
 **Today's Progress** : Started the ToDo list project.
 Made a rough design on Figma.
 Wrote the user stores.
 Now, its time to implement them.